LaboratoireMecaniqueLille/crappy/docs/source/tutorials/custom_objects.rst

 First, let's cover the similarities with the creation of Actuator objects, in the case of a regular usage.
-The case of the *streamer* mode is covered in :ref:`the next sub-section <3.b.
-Streamer mode>`.
+The case of the *streamer* mode is covered in :ref:`the next sub-section <tutorials/custom_objects:3.b. streamer mode>`.
 Just like for an Actuator, you'll need to write your class before the :py:`if __name__ == "__main__"` statement, or to import it from another file.
 You should also start from a working draft in which you're able to drive your device in Python.
 And in both